OilCoder/Kansas/docs/English/Normalization in petrophysics data processing.md

 **Application in Our Data**:

-We use Yeo-Johnson transformation for logs like SP that have negative values and skewed distributions.
+We use Yeo-Johnson transformation (implemented as 'power_robust') for logs like SP that have negative values and skewed distributions.

 #### Box-Cox Transformation
 **Formula**: